← Back to Blog

 Provincial and Municipal Regulations

-For properties classified as boarding, lodging, or rooming houses, additional safety measures come into play under the Provincial Fire Safety Regulations.
-These include retrofitting properties with fire separations in areas like basements, sleeping quarters, and furnace rooms.
-Other requirements include proper exit routes, clearly marked exit signage, emergency lighting, and comprehensive fire and smoke alarm systems [5].
+At the provincial level, the Nova Scotia Fire Safety Act lays out essential fire safety requirements for all residential properties, including installation of fully operational smoke alarms in every residence.
+For properties classified as boarding, lodging, or rooming houses, additional safety measures apply including retrofitting properties with fire separations in basements, sleeping quarters, and furnace rooms, proper exit routes, clearly marked exit signage, emergency lighting, and comprehensive fire and smoke alarm systems.

+On the municipal side, bylaws govern occupancy limits and safety standards.
+Short-term rental owners must demonstrate compliance by obtaining confirmation from their local municipality.
 Municipalities are also tasked with fire inspections to enforce these standards.
 Inspections are mandatory for residential properties with more than three units.
-For properties with three or fewer units, inspections are conducted if a fire or life safety complaint is filed [5].
+For properties with three or fewer units, inspections are conducted if a fire or life safety complaint is filed.

 Fire Safety Compliance Checklist